 Cold Brew and Acidity

-Heat is required to extract the acidic properties from the coffee bean.
-Therefore, by default, cold brew coffee is less acidic than hot coffee.
-This has several positive health effects for many of us.
+Heat is essential to extract the acidic properties from coffee beans.
+Consequently, cold brew coffee is inherently less acidic than hot coffee, which can have several positive health benefits for many individuals.
+The Specialty Coffee Association has published recommended guidelines for cold-brew extraction parameters.

 Now, acid and coffee is a complicated topic.
-Hot coffee is more acidic to taste, that is for sure.
-This is because acidic notes cannot be extracted from the coffee bean without heat.
-However, this only affects the taste.
-Both hot and cold brewed coffee actually have a similar ph of 5.
+Hot coffee undeniably tastes more acidic.
+This is because acidic notes require heat for extraction from the coffee bean, as supported by extraction science research published in the Journal of Food Science.
+However, this primarily affects taste, as both hot and cold brewed coffee have a similar pH of around 5.

-The reason coffee can be hard on sensitive stomachs is because some compounds found in coffee, stimulate acid production in the stomach.
+The reason coffee can be harsh on sensitive stomachs is due to certain compounds in coffee that stimulate acid production in the stomach.

-Cold brew, therefore, might also be gentler on your teeth.
-Hot coffee, along with other foods that are high in acid, even healthy ones such as citrus fruits, tomatoes or apple cider vinegar, can break down the enamel layer on our teeth.
-This happens to a much lesser extent when we drink cold brew.
+Cold brew might also be gentler on your teeth. (cold-brew extraction parameters, for which the Specialty Coffee Association has published recommended guidelines) Hot coffee, along with other acidic foods, even healthy ones like citrus fruits, tomatoes, or apple cider vinegar, can erode the enamel layer on our teeth.
+This occurs to a much lesser extent with cold brew.

 Cold Brew and Caffeine